B2B Storage Strategy: Customizing Cabinets for Security

 Specialized Storage: Beyond the File Drawer

 In many B2B environments, transparency is a design principle.
-A wall-mounted solution (Manufacturer Example: 32" Curio Cabinet with Glass Doors) can display corporate awards or reference manuals while saving floor real estate.
+A wall-mounted solution (Manufacturer Example: 32" Curio Cabinet with Glass Doors) can display corporate awards while saving floor real estate.
 This is particularly effective for tight-space productivity.

 Creating Wellness Zones